hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Will tickets gratis give to all that go;
 >
-> And for as many friends you chuse to take,
+> And for as many friends you choose to take,
 >
 > Be who they may will no objection make;
 >